harmony-one/x/progress/theo-fandrich.md

 ---

-2023-12-08 Fri: Deployed version v1.1208.9 which includes the full integration of the Referral Account to backend database per user id.
+2023-12-08 Fri: Deployed version v1.1208.9 which includes the full integration of the Referral Account to backend database per Apple id.
 Will submit v1.1208.18 to app store for approval.

 2023-12-07 Thu: Submitted version v1.1207.9 to the app store which included a new Referral Account in system settings to support potential future integration with web3 payment channels.
 Also included enhanced transcript which will be debugged by friday.